RESIDENTS

 04/12/20

-Vera Tussing (1982, Germany) graduated from the London Contemporary Dance School and has worked as a dancer, director and researcher in Belgium, the UK and across Europe.
+Vera Tussing (Germany, 1982) graduated from the London Contemporary Dance School and has worked as a dancer, director and researcher in Belgium, the UK and across Europe.
 Her performances and installations explore how an active connection between performer and spectator can be established by mobilising different senses.

 During her residency here, Tussing searched for a 'vocabulary of touch'.
 Can you hear touch?
 Is it necessary to see touch too?
 When is touch sexual or transgressive?